-For patients without coronary heart disease, but with multiple risk factors, atorvastatin is approved to reduce the risk of myocardial infarction, stroke, revascularization procedures and angina.
+For patients without coronary heart disease, but with multiple risk factors, the FDA has approved atorvastatin to reduce the risk of myocardial infarction, stroke, revascularization procedures, and angina.

-For patients diagnosed with type 2 diabetes mellitus without coronary heart disease, but with multiple risk factors, atorvastatin is approved to reduce the risk of myocardial infarction and stroke.
+For patients diagnosed with type 2 diabetes mellitus without coronary heart disease, but with multiple risk factors, atorvastatin has FDA approval to reduce the risk of myocardial infarction and stroke.

-For patients with coronary heart disease, atorvastatin is approved to reduce the risk of non-fatal myocardial infarction, fatal and non-fatal stroke, revascularization procedures, hospitalizations for congestive heart failure and angina.
+For patients with coronary heart disease, atorvastatin has approval as a therapy to reduce the risk of non-fatal myocardial infarction, fatal and non-fatal stroke, revascularization procedures, hospitalizations for congestive heart failure, and angina.

-Atorvastatin is approved for the treatment of the following dyslipidemias:
+Atorvastatin has FDA approval for the treatment of the following dyslipidemias:

 Atorvastatin has not been studied in Fredrickson Type I and V dyslipidemias.

-In patients with homozygous or heterozygous familial hypercholesterolemia, mixed dyslipidemia, isolated hypertriglyceridemia or nonfamilial hypercholesterolemia, atorvastatin as been shown to reduce total cholesterol (TC), low-density lipoprotein cholesterol (LDL-C), apolipoprotein B (apo B), very-low-density lipoprotein (VLDL-C) and triglycerides (TGs) while increasing high-density lipoprotein cholesterol (HDL-C).
+In patients with homozygous or heterozygous familial hypercholesterolemia, mixed dyslipidemia, isolated hypertriglyceridemia, or nonfamilial hypercholesterolemia, atorvastatin has been shown to reduce total cholesterol (TC), low-density lipoprotein cholesterol (LDL-C), apolipoprotein B (apo B), very-low-density lipoprotein (VLDL-C) and triglycerides (TGs) while increasing high-density lipoprotein cholesterol (HDL-C).

 In patients with dysbetalipoproteinemia, atorvastatin has been shown to decrease intermediate-density lipoprotein (IDL-C).

-Atorvastatin is rapidly absorbed after oral administration with a peak plasma concentration at 1-2 hours.
+Atorvastatin is rapidly absorbed after oral administration with a peak plasma concentration at 1 to 2 hours.
 The bioavailability is low at 14% due to extensive first-pass metabolism.

-Atorvastatin is highly plasma protein bound (> 98%) and has a volume of distribution of about 380 liters.
+Atorvastatin is highly plasma protein bound (over 98%) and has a volume of distribution of about 380 liters.

-Atorvastatin and its metabolites are eliminated in bile.
-Atorvastatin is not know to go through enterohepatic recirculation.
-The half-life of atorvastatin is about 14 hours, while its active metabolites have a half-life of about 20 - 30 hours.
+Atorvastatin and its metabolites get eliminated in bile.
+Atorvastatin is not known to go through enterohepatic recirculation.
+The half-life of atorvastatin is about 14 hours, while its active metabolites have a half-life of about 20 to 30 hours.

 Atorvastatin is available as atorvastatin calcium tablets in strengths of 10, 20, 40, and 80 mg.